cybercongress/cybercongress/site/content/post/issue-0.0.1.md

 ## Contribute

 If you want your cyberware or matter to be included in the next issue, fork the [great-web](https://github.com/cybercongress/great-web) and pull request a link.

+## Discuss

+You can discuss the issue on [ai.cybercongress.ai](https://ai.cybercongress.ai/t/the-great-web-journal/56)